TankerHQ/spec/blocks_verification.md

 - The revoked device must belong to the author
 - The revoked device must not already be revoked

-A device can revoke itself, even if it is the last of a user's devices.
+Note: A device can revoke itself, even if it is the last of a user's devices.

 ### DeviceRevocation v1